 Dining out with the family isn’t always easy, especially if your kids have fully embraced the picky eating approach.
 But while some restaurants would prefer your children to be seen and not heard (or perhaps even kept at home), there’s a full menu of Richmond eateries that welcome families with open arms, providing special dishes for discerning junior diners.
-Read on for a few of our favourite kid-friendly places to eat at in the city.
+Read on for a few of our favourite kid-friendly places to eat in the city.

 Kids love the Pirate Paks at White Spot. | Photo: White Spot